New York City Attractions

 Ellis Island - The processing depot for almost 12 million immigrants from 1892 to 1924, this incredibly moving site features the Immigration Museum, Registry Room, American Immigrant Wall of Honor and American Family Immigrant History Center.

-Rockefeller Center - At this a national historic landmark in the heart of Midtown Manhattan. you will find NBC, Radio City Music Hall, Christie’s Auction House, and the world-famous Rockefeller Plaza skating rink and channel gardens.
+Rockefeller Center - At this a national historic landmark in the heart of Midtown.
 Take a tour of the NBC studios, visit the Top of The Rock Observation Deck or dine and shop in the Plaza or underground concourse.
+During the winter, visitors can enjoy the famous Rockefeller Plaza skating rink.

 Times Square - The Crossroads of America where shopping, dining, and fabulous Broadway plays and musicals meet, is just a short walk from our Midtown Manhattan boutique hotel.